Call for Volunteer – Board of Director’s Position

 The Board of Directors plays a critical role in the success of the ANPC organization.
 By helping to maintain ANPC as an organization, your participation on the Board will provide the foundation upon which to implement education and conservation initiatives.
 ANPC volunteers provide crucial support to the ANPC as it works to advance the understanding of native plants and ecosystems in Alberta.

-We are looking to fill the following Board positions in March 2020:
+We are looking to fill the following Board position in May 2020:

 - Vice-president (1 year term)

-For more information on these positions see below, or please contact us at email@example.com
+For more information on this position see below, or please contact firstname.lastname@example.org

 Vice-president: Time Commitment: 5 hours per month from September to April and 1 hour per month from May to August